AzeemShahzad005/Python-Basic-Programs-Practics/README.md

 ## factorial.py

-User enter any number and find factorial of number (using python faction)
+User enter any number and find factorial of number (using python faction).

 ## fac.py

-User enter any number and find factorial of number (using python if else conditions)
+User enter any number and find factorial of number (using python if else conditions).